fedir/ghstat/README.md

 ## Comparaison methodology

-We choosed following metrics, here they are, in alphabetical order :
+At the moment We choosed following metrics, here they are, in alphabetical order :

 * Active forkers - more is better
 * Age in days - newest is better :)